 History of Softball Asia

-At the 2002 16th ASA-Asia Congress in Shenzhen, China, members reviewed the organisation of ASA-Asia.
-In keeping with the changing world trend and the Olympic move to open the sports to all Softball participants, amateurs and professionals, and to reflect the consolidation of all federations/associations within Asia, was revamped and its name formally changed to "Softball Confederation Asia".
+At the 16th ASA-Asia Congress in 2002, held in Shenzhen, China, members reviewed the organisation of ASA-Asia.
+In keeping with the changing world trend and the Olympic move to open the sports to all softball participants (amateurs and professionals) and to reflect the consolidation of all federations/associations within Asia, ASA-Asia was revamped and its name changed to “Softball Confederation Asia” (SCA).

-The Softball Asia Constitution was also amended to bring on board both the ISF Vice President (Asia) onto the Softball Asia Executive Council as automatic At-Large Executive Council Members, for closer and synergetic cooperation of both ISF and Softball Asia.
+SCA’s Constitution was also reviewed and amended.
+Amongst the changes, it provided for the ISF Vice President for Asia to be brought on board onto the SCA Executive Committee (EXCO) as automatic At-Large EXCO Members, for closer and synergetic cooperation between ISF and SCA.

 In 2013, the ISF merged with the International Baseball Federation (IBAF) to form the IOC-recognised merged international federation of “World Baseball Softball Confederation” (WBSC).

 SCA continued to foster and build on its strong association and collaboration with WBSC for the promotion and development of Softball in Asia and worldwide.

 In 2018, another review was done with the launch of a new name “Softball Asia” and a refreshed logo.
 The Constitution was also reviewed and amended, with the recognition of Softball Asia by the WBSC affirmed therein.
 The Asian Softball Championships were also renamed “Asia Cups” in line with the WBSC’s world-level championships as “World Cups”.